Funhobbyprojects/TelegramDoorEvents/README.md

 # TelegramDoorEvents

-With this TelegramDoorEvents project you will receive a notification on your phone as soon as your frontdoor is being unlocked.
-The other way around you can type a message in your phone, after which you will receive an answer back with the current status of your frontdoor, locked or unlocked.
+With this project you will receive a notification on your phone as soon as your frontdoor is being locked or unlocked.
+The other way around you can type a message in your phone, after which you will receive an answer back with the current status of your frontdoor (locked or unlocked).
+The project also includes a red and green LED which show the current status of your frontdoor so you can see if it's locked or not just by looking at it.
+You can also choose to turn off the LEDs or notifications by phone.

-In short: the solution is built around an ESP8266, a magnet and a reedcontact in your frontdoor and a Telegram bot on your phone.
+The architecture in short: the project is built around an ESP8266, a magnet and reedcontact in your frontdoor and a Telegram bot on your phone.

 Hardware you need:
 * ESP8266
 * Magnet
 * Reedcontact
 * some electro components
+* Phone

 Software you need:
 * Arduino IDE